A while back, I received an interesting question from a student:

 “Hi, I have your Logic Games Bible and have a question.
 Another book recommends answering local “if” questions first then doing what you call global questions.
 I don’t believe the Bible makes any recommendations about which questions to answer first.
 Do you have a question ordering strategy or you simply recommend answering them in the order they appear on the test?”

 Strategies such as the one referenced above (which I will call the Local First strategy), and others (such as a Global First strategy) are initially appealing because everyone would love a strategy that solves the questions in the optimal order.
 But, do such extreme strategies really work?
 Unfortunately, the answer is, “sometimes but not always,” primarily because there are so many variations in Logic Games and how the questions are presented.
 While in the older versions of the LSAT Logic Games Bible I didn’t address this question, in the new edition I do discuss question approaches.
-As a reflection of that discusion, let’s first look at some examples where such strategies would fail, and then look at the best overall answer strategy.
+As a reflection of that discussion, let’s first look at some examples where such strategies would fail.
+Then we’ll look at the best overall answer strategy.

 2. Page 297 of the Logic Games Bible, the Library Budget Reductions game.
 The first question in this game (#6) is a Global question that can be used to help solve question #10, which is probably the hardest Local question in the game.
 Skipping question #6 would not stop you from solving the game, but it would slow you down on question #10, and create unnecessary frustration.

-Those are just two quick examples from the games in the Logic Games Bible, and there are numerous other examples from the many other LSATs available to the public.
+Those are just two quick examples from the games in the Logic Games Bible.
+There are numerous other examples from the many other LSATs available to the public.
 The bottom line is that in some cases a Local First strategy would be great but in other cases it would create serious problems.
 Unfortunately, there is no way to tell at the outset of a game when the strategy would work and when it would create issues.

 Let’s take a look at the opposite strategy.